Victoria Shalet: Acting

 In 1997, after three years of playing Parker, she was cast in Andrew Davies' adaptation of his novel Getting Hurt, which aired the following year as part of BBC2's Obsessions season.
 The adult drama featured a scene of Nicholas Hope "photographically seducing her" which was described by the Times as one of the most powerful and chilling scenes in the drama.
 1998 saw her make her stage debut, appearing in Philip Ridley's FairyTaleHeart at the Hampstead Theatre.
 She also acted in numerous radio dramas, including CS Lewis' The Last Battle in 1998 (as Jill Pole), Ballet Shoes (1999) (as Pauline Fossil), The River (2000) (as Valerie) and National Velvet (2001) (as Edwina Brown).

-Shalet left The Queen's Nose in 2000, returning for a cameo in 2001.
+Shalet left The Queen's Nose in 2000, returning for two cameoes in 2001 and 2002 respectively.
 Her next role was in The Vice, her character ultimately becoming a significant character and being revealed as the daughter of Ken Stott's Inspector Pat Chappel.
 In a podtail interview she said that it was the role she had wanted the most in her adult career that she actually succeeded in getting.
 She had also auditioned for the roles in both Junk (1999) and As If (2001-2004), but lost out both times to the actress Jemima Rooper.

 Over the next few years, she guest starred in The Bill, Doctors (in 2009), Midsomer Murders (in 2002 and 2009), Jonathan Creek and MIT: Murder Investigation Team, and appeared in the films The Affair of the Necklace, Eroica (in a non-speaking role) and in David Jason's semi autobiographical drama The Quest.
 Despite critical acclaim for her stage role in the 2005 Salisbury Playhouse production of My Mother Said I Never Should and a 2007 fringe theatre production of The Things Good Men Do, screen roles dried up, and Shalet worked primarily in voice-overs and TV commercials, also acting in several short films.

 Therapy

 By 2012 Shalet was becoming increasingly disenchanted with acting, and decided to change careers.

 "From the age of six I was acting, but I got to my early twenties and realised my heart just wasn't in it.
 Then I had some therapy myself and it really did make me re-evaluate what I wanted from life.
 I did a foundation year in counselling and knew I wanted to take it further.
 The crunch came when I was accepted onto a training course that would qualify me to be a therapist.
 On the same day I got a call back from an audition to be a regular in ‘'Holby City'’.
-When I didn't get the part I saw it as a sign that I had to give up acting altogether to do the 4-year course.
+When I didn't get the part I saw it as a sign that I had to give up acting altogether to do the four-year course.
 I had to make a choice and I've never regretted it."